nathanwall/GME/README.md

-Quick script to look at $GME are report results
+Quick script to look at $GME and report results